Cert4T2Prog2017/AIProject/Assignment6/Instructions.md

-Assignment 6: Saving and Loading
+Assignment 4: Inventory Systems

-1. Observe the class demonstration on saving a player's score and inputting text using UMG.
+1. Observe the class demonstation of using datatables

-2. Create an interface that records the player score and displays the best score.
+2. Use the project template provided that includes a player character equipping weapons.

+4. Show stats from the datatable on a HUD for each weapon equipped.